telerik/maui-docs/controls/treeview/templates/empty-template.md

 The TreeView control provides the ability to specify a template when the `ItemsSource` is null or the collection is empty.

-It exposes the following properties:
+The TreeView exposes the following properties:

 * `EmptyTemplate`(`DataTemplate`)&mdash;Defines the content of the view which is shown when the view has no items.
 * `EmptyStyle`(`Style` with target type `telerik:ItemsEmptyView`)&mdash;Specifies the style applied to the empty view.
 For more details, review the [TreeView Styling]({%slug treeview-style-overview%}#styling-the-empty-template) article.

-**Example with Empty Template definition**
+Here is an example with TreeView and `EmptyTemplate`:

+**1.** The `RadTreeView` definition in XAML:

 ```XAML
 <telerik:RadTreeView x:Name="treeView"